 Tom Hall (UK)

-Tom Hall is best known for his work for Lonely Planet as an expert on travel and tourism, and has spent the past few months writing and speaking on how travel and tourism can navigate the post-COVID world.
-He is a regular commentator for national and international broadcasters giving advice and context on issues affecting tourism, from volcanic eruptions to economic crises.
+Tom Hall is the Vice President at Lonely Planet and an expert on travel and tourism.
+He is a regular commentator for national and international broadcasters, giving advice and context on issues affecting everything from tourism and volcanic eruptions to economic crises.